New York county courts: Structure

 A County Court operates in each county except for the five counties of New York City (in those counties, the New York City Courts and Supreme Court operate in place of a typical County Court).
 Unlike the Supreme Court, each County Court is considered distinct.

 The County Court is authorized to establish "appellate sessions", an intermediate appellate court that hears appeals from the inferior courts.
 Appellate sessions are located in the Third and Fourth Judicial Departments only.

 Judges

 Judges are elected to ten-year terms.

 Appellate procedure

 Appeals in criminal cases originating in the County Court and in civil cases are taken to the Supreme Court, Appellate Division as of right, except for civil appeals in the Second Department, which are taken to the Appellate Term of the Supreme Court.
-In criminal matters in which the County Court acts as an appellate court, further appeal is to the Court of Appeals and may be taken only by permission of a judge of that court.
+In criminal matters in which the County Court acts as an appellate court, further appeal is to the Court of Appeals and may be taken only by permission of a judge of the Court of Appeals.